etingof/snmpfwd/docs/source/configuration/examples/command-forwarding-server-classification.rst

 classification.
 The example configuration explains server-based classification design.

-For more information please refer to the :ref:`client configuration documentation <matching-server-classification-chapter>`.
+For more information please refer to the :ref:`client configuration documentation <matching-server-classification-client-chapter>`.

 .. toctree::
    :maxdepth: 2